huy-hng/anyline.nvim/README.md

     trail_length = 20, -- how long the trail / fade transition should be

     -- other stuff
-    priority = 19, -- extmark priority
+    max_lines = 1024, -- if the buffer exceeds this number of lines, anyline will be disabled priority = 19, -- extmark priority
     priority_context = 20,
     ft_ignore = {